 At the princess’ door, she hesitated.
-She wanted to see Oona, but with Fauhurst’s tirade fresh in her memory, the princess’ bright blue-eyed stare would feel patronizing no matter how genuine her happiness.
+She wanted to see Oona, but with Fauhurst’s tirade fresh in her memory, the princess’ bright blue-eyes on her would feel patronizing no matter how genuine her happiness.

 “Come then, girl, the linens won’t wash themselves.”
 Fauhurst’s voice echoed out in the hall.

-She cringed, squeezing the sheets tighter for a second.
+She cringed, squeezing the sheets tighter.
 Careful not to glower, she packed them into the basket and hauled it out into the corridor.
 He stepped back to let her pass.
 She made it five steps before he cleared his throat, stopping her.

 “I’ve changed my mind about the floor.
 When you’re finished with the linens, the garden walk is infested with seedpods.
 It needs the attention of a broom, and perhaps a mop.”